How Much Does It Cost to Insure a Tesla?

 Final Word on the Cost to Insure a Tesla

 Teslas tend to be more expensive to insure than other vehicles.
-The average Tesla costs around $4,443 per year to insure.
+Today, the average Tesla costs between $2,500 and $4,500 per year to insure, depending on model, driving behavior, state, and insurer.

 However, the cost of car insurance varies widely depending on personal factors and your Tesla model.
 Someone who drives a Model Y, for example, will pay less for car insurance than someone driving a Model X.